+Concentration of Credit Risk

-Concentration of Credit Risk: LES' investment policy places the following limits on the amount that may be invested in any one type of investment and/or issuer.
+Concentration of credit risk is the risk associated with the amount of investments LES has with any one issuer that exceeds 5% or more of its total investments.
+Investments issued or explicitly guaranteed by the U.S. Government are excluded from this requirement.
+LES' investment policy places the following limits on the amount that may be invested in any one type of investment and/or issuer.